Zesco United travel to Sudan without Kodwani Mtonga and Mwila Phiri, Al Hilal to miss Idris Mbombo | Goal.com

-Zesco United travel to Sudan without Kodwani Mtonga and Mwila Phiri, Al Hilal to miss Idris Mbombo
+Zesco United to be without Kodwani Mtonga & Mwila Phiri, Al Hilal to miss Idris Mbombo

 Zambian giants Zesco United will once again miss defensive midfielder Kondwani Mtonga in Sunday’s Caf Confederation Cup Group C confrontation with Al Hilal in Omdurman.

-Mtonga was shown a straight red card in the 2-1 defeat away against Asante Kotoko to attract a two-match ban.
+Mtonga was shown a straight red card in the 2-1 defeat away to Asante Kotoko to attract a two-match ban.

 After missing last weekend’s 1-1 draw with Al Hilal in Ndola, Mtonga will again not be available when Zesco clash with the Sudanese giants on Sunday.